MSicc/MSicc/README.md

 |Writing (native)|Writing (Good)  |Writing (Knowledge)|

 ### Work  💻
+[Galliker Tranport AG](https://www.galliker.com) (2023/03 - open): Xamarin.Forms/.NET MAUI developer focusing on iOS.

-[dormakaba AG](https://www.dormakaba.com/ch-en): (2021/01 - current).
-Writing individual APIs that connect customer's systems with dormakaba products (primarily Kaba exos 9300).
+[dormakaba AG](https://www.dormakaba.com/ch-en) (2021/01 - 2023/02): Writing individual APIs that connect customer's systems with dormakaba products (primarily Kaba exos 9300).

 [ShareCommService AG](https://sharecomm.ch) (2015/01 - 2020/12): Swiss Shareholder register.
 Initially worked on a new system to prepare and manage shareholder meetings until the project got cancelled when the company was bought by Sisag AG.
 After that I was focused on improving the reporting application (WPF, SQL, Crystal Reports) and other in-house software solutions as well as supporting the IT administration.